Review of the Final Audio A4000

 Proprietary 2-pin connectors and fit of the Final Audio A4000 in-ear earphones (Image: Vitor Valeri / Hi-Fi Hub)

-Like many other Final Audio models, the A4000 comes with the brand’s own case, made of flexible rubber.
-The case is compact and easy to handle, but I had some difficulty securely closing the lid.
+Like several other Final Audio models, the A4000 comes with a case developed by the brand itself, made of flexible rubber.
+The accessory is compact and easy to handle, but I had some difficulty securing its lid.

 Final Audio case for storing the A4000 (Image: Vitor Valeri / Hi-Fi Hub)